Editorial: Ghosts of Christmases past - BC Local News

 The best part is these activities cost nothing, but the return on your investment is huge.
 Nothing beats that feeling of knowing that you made someone else’s day just a little brighter.

 And that sums it up.
-End of editorial, Happy Holidays, Merry Christmas, Happy Hanukkah, or what have you.
-No matter what your religion — or lack thereof — get out there and share some warmth and love on these darkest days of the year.
+Happy Holidays, Merry Christmas, Happy Hanukkah, or what have you.
+No matter what your religion – or lack thereof – get out there and share some warmth and love on these darkest days of the year.

 “And it was always said of him, that he knew how to keep Christmas well, if any man alive possessed the knowledge.
 May that be truly said of us, and all of us!”